vmgaribay/nnbellman/README.md

 ## Description
 This project addressed the need for a faster method of generating agent decisions for an agent-based model.
 The original policy iteration method, while sufficient for a small number of agents was computationally cost prohibitive at the population scales demanded by the ABM.
 Using scripts documented in this repository, an exhaustive search for suitable architecture and hyperparameters was conducted to train a feedforward multilayer perceptron as a replacement for the original iterative method.
-The structure for training the models was based on the [PyTorch Template Project](https://github.com/victoresque/pytorch-template/).
+The code structure for model training was based on the [PyTorch Template Project](https://github.com/victoresque/pytorch-template/).

 ## Installation